Finding the key to creativity

 Of course, you may have a creative resource within your team, and they are probably very good at coming up with inventive ideas and solutions.
 But what if creativity comes not from a single ‘creative’ individual but instead from the people around them?

 Creativity is not simply about having good taste; it’s about creating something different and more pertinently, creating something meaningful.
 The aim of this post is to show some key points of our creative process and vision, demonstrating how an outstanding design doesn’t just rely on a clever idea, but on teamwork.

 Designers Not Artists

-We use a User Centric Approach and an Agile Method for all our processes from the start to the finish.
-This means that both user and clients are consulted throughout the creative design process.
-It’s critical to understand who you are designing for and understanding what their needs are.
+We use a user-centric approach and an Agile Method for all our processes from the start to the finish.
+This means that both users and clients are consulted throughout the creative design process.
+It’s critical to understand who you are designing for and to understand what their needs are.
 For example: what kind of media channel or platforms are the clients and users familiar with?
-From this information we work out how to design a unique and bespoke solution.
+From this information, we work out how to design a unique and bespoke solution.
 Creativity is not only about expressing yourself, but also about creating something for somebody else.

 A Creative Mind Is A Team Player

 I have always found that being part of a team is the most powerful design tool at my disposal.
 Ideas come easy, but making them a reality is often hard.
 Yet when talented minds come together to connect, critique and learn from each other, they almost always create something greater than the sum of the parts.
 It doesn’t matter what experience, expertise or kind of mind each member of the team has, the true value is that they can look at a project from different perspectives.